yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     ./deploy-appinsights.ps1
     ```

-1. Now save the `AI Instrumentation Key` specified in the output - we will need it for a later step.
+1. Now the Azure Application insights is created and `AI Instrumentation Key` specified in the output.

     ```bash
     The installed extension 'application-insights' is in preview.